Skip to Content

 • The potency of retinol isn’t disclosed, which suggests it could be low

-Yep, Olay's Retinol24 Night Serum is packed with a potent retinoid complex and vitamin B3 (niacinamide), allowing it to help smooth fine lines & wrinkles, reduce skin texture, improve brightness and fade dark spots.
+Why we love it: Olay’s Retinol 24 Night Serum is one of the best retinol serums we've discovered — and lucky for us, it won't break the bank.
+Yep, this budget bottle is packed with a potent retinoid complex and vitamin B3 (niacinamide), allowing it to smooth fine lines, reduce skin texture, improve brightness and fade dark spots.

-The formula is also incredibly hydrating, so expect to see an instant improvement as the skin gets a serious moisture hit.
+The formula is also incredibly hydrating and fragrance-free, so expect to see an instant improvement as the skin gets a serious moisture hit.
+As for you sensitive souls, you have the green light to go ahead with this formula.
+But, as always, go slow and steady to begin with.

 Glowing customer review: "I've been buying this for over a year now.
 Absolutely love it .and it really does make a difference to my skin.
 I was paying over £30 for it at Boots .Then I saw it half the price on Amazon .I did have my doubts as to whether it was genuine but believe me it is and I would buy it anywhere else now .I'm delighted"